ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

    :practice: T
    :adaptive:

    The following program segment is a method that should return string array that is in reverse order -- so {"b", "a", "z"} should return {"z", "a", "b"}.
-But, the blocks have been mixed up and include <b>two extra blocks</b> that are not needed in a correct solution.
+But, the blocks have been mixed up and include two extra blocks that are not needed in a correct solution.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution. </p>
+Click the Check button to check your solution. </p>
    -----
    public static String[] reverse(String[] arr) {
    =====